IdasLam/Vactrack/README.md

 4. Run `docker-compose up` in your terminal
 5. Go to [http://localhost/](http://localhost/).

+Along with docker-compose up the database will get initialised in `Cloud Firestore`.
 Now the web aplication should be setup and running.

 ### Note